Hubert-Pierzchalski/budget-manager/README.md

 - View the summary of a specified month or tie period.

 I might change interface to a graphical one in future.

+It was my first project that I've done just 2 months after I started progamming